Contrasting Pactiv Evergreen (NASDAQ:PTVE) and Reynolds Consumer Products (NASDAQ:REYN)

 |2.89

-Reynolds Consumer Products presently has a consensus price target of $36.64, suggesting a potential upside of 19.30%.
-Pactiv Evergreen has a consensus price target of $17.36, suggesting a potential upside of 12.71%.
-Given Reynolds Consumer Products’ stronger consensus rating and higher probable upside, equities analysts clearly believe Reynolds Consumer Products is more favorable than Pactiv Evergreen.
+Pactiv Evergreen presently has a consensus target price of $17.36, suggesting a potential upside of 16.96%.
+Reynolds Consumer Products has a consensus target price of $36.18, suggesting a potential upside of 18.90%.
+Given Reynolds Consumer Products’ stronger consensus rating and higher probable upside, analysts plainly believe Reynolds Consumer Products is more favorable than Pactiv Evergreen.

 Summary